David-Maisonave/Axter-Stash/plugins/DupFileManager/README.md

 - Unscheduled Changes
   - Change splitbutton so it hides tooltip when hovering over dropdown side of the button.
   - Fix errors on HTML page listed in https://validator.w3.org.
-  - Add logic to merge performers and galaries seperatly from tag merging on report.
+  - Add logic to merge performers and galleries separately from tag merging on report.
   - Add logic to merge group metadata when selecting merge option on report.
   - Add advanced menu directly to the Stash->Settings->Tools menu.
 (This change does not look doable!!!)
   - Add report directly to the Stash->Settings->Tools menu.
 (This change does not look doable!!!)
   - Create cookies for the options in the [**Advance Duplicate File Menu**].
-  - Add doulbe strike-through option to flagging.
+  - Add double strike-through option to flagging.
   - Add option to report to automatically strip width & height from name on rename.
 Example: foofoo - 1920x1080P.mp4
   - Add link to version history to [**Advance Duplicate File Menu**] and to [DupFileManager Tools and Utilities]
   - Move [Merge Duplicate Tags], [Whitelist Delete In Same Folder], and [Swap Better **] field options from the Stash->Plugins GUI to the advance menu.